Albert0i/mariadb-vss-chinese/README.4.md

 #### III.
 Dual interfaces
-As far as querying is concerned, we can use two interfaces:
+As far as querying is concerned, there are two interfaces:

 ##### 1. `redis.ft.search(index, query, options)`
 This is a **high-level API method** provided by Redis client libraries (like `node-redis` or `ioredis`) to execute the RediSearch `FT.SEARCH` command.
 It allows you to query a full-text index with structured options, without manually formatting the raw Redis command.